-DR. JAMES B. REEVES, Head
+JAMES B. REEVES, Head

-Professors BERKMAN, REEVES; Associate Professors Chrapliny, Duke, Williams; Assistant Professors Jones, Metcalf, Tulley, Webb; Instructors Landolt, Manning.
+Professors BERKMAN, REEVES; Associate Professors CHRAPLIWY, DUKE, METCALF, WEBB, WILLIAMS; Assistant Professors MANNING, TULLEY; Instructor Landolt (on Leave of Absence)

-Twenty-seven semester hours of Biological Sciences are required for the Bachelor of Arts with a major in Biological Sciences.

-Thirty-three semester hours of Biological Sciences are required for the Bachelor of Science (in the Sciences) with a major in Biological Sciences.
+- Twenty-seven semester hours of Biological Sciences are required for the Bachelor of Arts with a major in Biological Sciences. - Thirty-three semester hours of Biological Sciences are required for the Bachelor of Science (in the Sciences) with a major in Biological Sciences. - A student, at his option, may pursue a field of concentration in Botany, Microbiology, or Zoology.